rediris/infrastrukt/README.md

 * A ySlow score of 95 (in regards to 'Small Site or Blog') & without a build script
 * SEO features such as an optomised Google Analytics snippet, robots.txt and Schema.org attributes
 * Beautiful, coda-style tooltips
+* Normalize.css, you'll never go wrong with this dynamic reset
 * SlideDown, a simple way to incorporate sliding content
 * Reveal for WordPress, a simple modal box by ZURB made to work in WordPress
 * Orbit for WordPress, ZURB's image and content slider tailored for WordPress